 We went on a exotics practical in my second year to Merrist Wood College and it was such an amazing experience.
 We got to learn about and handle a range of exotic animals, my favourite being a bearded dragon and I felt complete joy.
 I’m so happy Surrey had this practical because it introduced me to exotics and made me realise I would like to work with exotic animals in the future.

-I think Surrey has impacted my employability, when I graduate I will become a professional with an unlimited future ahead of me.
+I think Surrey has impacted my employability, when I graduate I will become a professional with a great future ahead of me.